 Learn more: What is a merchant statement?

-How to get a merchant ID number?
+How do I get a merchant ID number?

 Securing your own MID is a relatively straightforward process.
 You'll need to set up a merchant account with a card processing company.
 This involves providing essential business information, undergoing a credit check, and agreeing to the processor's terms and conditions